viscalyx/relabeler/CONTRIBUTION.md

 ```

 This will compile the TypeScript files in the `src` directory into JavaScript files in the `dist` directory.

+## Testing

+Please ensure that your changes pass any existing tests and add new tests for any new features.

 ### Packaging